Antonio Cipolla

 Antonio Cipolla (4 February 1820 – 15 July 1874) was an Italian architect, active in an academic neo-Renaissance style.

 He was born in Naples and initially studied there under E. Alvino, but in 1845 gained a scholarship from the Academy of Fine Arts of Naples, to study in Rome.
-In 1848, he interrupted his studies to fight against the French in the Veneto during the revolutions.
+In 1848, he interrupted his studies to fight against the French in the Veneto during the revolution.

 In 1852-1854, he obtained a commission from the Neapolitan monarchy to refurbish the church of Santo Spirito dei Napoletani located on via Giulia in Rome.
 His next major commission was to help refurbish the Farnese Palace in Rome for the exiled former King of Naples, Francis II.
 During the following years he designed a variety of funeral monuments in Rome.

 In Bologna, he designed the Palazzi Silvani located between piazza Cavour and piazza San Domenico.
 For the Silvani family, he designed the Monument to Antonio Silvani, of Cella Silvani, in the Sala del Colombario of the Certosa di Bologna.
 The marble bust depicting Silvani was sculpted by Pietro Tenerani.